 But ghee does help in getting the right texture and softness in Kaju Katli.
 So, if you are trying to make the perfect Kaju katli at home, you should add ghee to the dough.

-Lack of moisture and incorrect cooking method can cause Kaju katli to turn out chewy.
+Lack of moisture and incorrect cooking methods can cause Kaju katli to turn out chewy.

 If it turns chewy, you can add a couple of teaspoons of milk to the dough and roll it out again.
 Alternatively, you can also try adjusting the cooking time and stirring more frequently during the cooking process.